-But every now and then, I’ll indulge them and make crackers for a treat.
-The experience only reinforces why I’m anti-snacks.
+Every now and then, I’ll indulge them and make crackers for a treat.
+But the experience only reinforces why I’m anti-snacks.

 I somehow managed to distract 80% of my kids long enough to sneak some crackers out of the oven, throw together a quick stack for a photo, fire off a shot or two before the fingers began to descend.

 She just wanted to help me stack them.
 Honest.